Brightscout/mattermost-plugin-moodle-notification/README.md

 # Mattermost Moodle Notification Plugin

 A Mattermost notification plugin for Moodle.
 It helps mattermost users to recieve notification from moodle.
-This plugin is a required companion of the (Mattermost Message Processor plugin)[https://github.com/Brightscout/moodle-message_output_mattermost].
+This plugin is a required companion of the [Mattermost Message Processor plugin](https://github.com/Brightscout/moodle-message_output_mattermost).

 ![Demo](https://user-images.githubusercontent.com/33994932/127623120-8d776131-f024-4b01-b932-a10630497ed1.png)